Penang Bridge – connecting the island to the mainland

 The main contractor of the project was Hyundai Engineering and Construction.
 Co.
 Ltd from Korea with consulting engineers from Howard Needles and Tammen, Bergendoff Intl.
 Inc. SA/JK (SEA).

-My sister, Lillian (top photo - centre) was the secretary to Ir Chai Yen Chong (top photo - left), the Project Director in-charge of the Penang Bridge Project of the Malaysian Highway Authority.
+My sister, Lillian (top photo, centre) was the secretary to Ir Chai Yen Chong (top photo - left), the Project Director in charge of the Penang Bridge Project of the Malaysian Highway Authority.
 I was privileged to join them on one of their site visits to the main span via a speed boat when the bridge was still being constructed.
 To actually stand on the main span and see firsts hand how the engineering wonders of the bridge were at play was indeed very exciting and invigorating.
 Ir Chai explained that only after the piling and laying the foundation for the main structures supporting the bridge, could the roads be built.
-Like a fast forward movie, the structure emerged from the sea and from there, roads spreads out like wings from each structure at the same speed and met in the middle, high above the sea.
+Like a fast-forward movie, the structure emerged from the sea and from there, roads spread out like wings from each structure at the same speed and met in the middle, high above the sea.
 Every piece of construction followed the precise calculation of the marvel of its engineering.

 Back at Ir Chai's office, there were other proposed designs for Penang Bridge, but the one selected was the best.
 Its distinctive design and features saw the Penang Bridge winning awards.
 In 1986, it won the Grand Award in the United States of America Engineering Excellence Competition sponsored by the Council of Consulting Engineers, Washington.
 In 1993, it won the FIABCI Special Award (Development and Construction Phase Category) from the International Real Estate Federation of Malaysia.